Los Angeles Chargers: Logos and uniforms

 In March 2007, the Chargers unveiled their first uniform redesign since 1988, on the team's official website.
 The team formally unveiled this new uniform set, which mixes old and new styles, in a private team-only event.
 Navy blue remains the primary color on the home jersey, but the familiar lightning bolt was reverted to gold, and now has navy outlining and powder blue interior trim.
 The latter color is a nod to the 1960s uniforms.
 The redesigned lightning bolt was moved to the sides of the shoulders from the top, and includes a new numbering font and word mark in white, with gold outlining and powder blue interior trim.
 The pants also have a redesigned lightning bolt in gold, with powder blue trim on a navy stripe.
 Additionally, the team pays tribute to other uniform features from their history by wearing a metallic white helmet, with a navy face mask, the newly revamped bolt in gold with navy and powder blue trim, and white pants.
 The road white jerseys with navy pants, as well as the alternate powder blue jerseys with white pants, were also redesigned with the new scheme.

-From 2002 to 2006, the Chargers used the early-1960s powder blue uniforms as alternate jerseys, which many football fans (both of the Chargers and of other teams) clamored for the team to bring back full-time.

-Since 2007, the Chargers have worn the alternate powder blue jerseys twice per season.
-The alternate powder blue jerseys have also been worn in a playoff game against the Indianapolis Colts in 2008.
+From 2007 to 2018, the Chargers wore the alternate powder blue jerseys twice per season.
+The alternate powder blue jerseys were also worn in a playoff game against the Indianapolis Colts in 2008.

-In 2009, in honor of their 50th anniversary as one of the eight original AFL teams, the Chargers wore their 1963 throwback uniforms for three games.
+In 2009, in honor of their 50th anniversary as one of the eight original AFL teams, the Chargers once again wore their 1963 throwback uniforms for three games, wearing their powder blues on the road in Oakland and at home against Denver, and their white uniforms in Kansas City.

 For the 2013 season, the Chargers made minor tweaks to their current uniforms.
 These include a two-tone nameplate (gold with powder blue trim on home jersey, navy with gold trim on away jersey, and white with navy trim on alternate jersey), collars matching the color of the jersey, and the addition of a gold stripe on the socks.